Jane Holl Lute

-Jane Holl Lute (born 1956) is an American diplomat and security analyst currently serving as the UN special envoy on the Cyprus dispute.
-She served as the Deputy Secretary of Homeland Security from 2009 through 2013, after having been confirmed by the U.S. Senate on April 3, 2009.
-Previously, Lute was the United Nations Assistant Secretary-General for Peacebuilding Support.
-Before that she was Assistant Secretary-General for Mission Support in the Department of Peacekeeping Operations since August 2003.
-She is the President and CEO of the Arlington-based Council on CyberSecurity and Senior Advisor of Measure, a Drone as a Service company.
-On January 5, 2014, she was appointed Special Adviser for Relocation of Camp Hurriya Residents Outside of Iraq by United Nations Secretary-General Ban Ki-moon.
-On February 8, 2016, she was appointed Special Coordinator on Improving the United Nations Response to Sexual Exploitation and Abuse.
+Jane Holl Lute (born 1956) is an American diplomat and security analyst who served as the UN special envoy on the Cyprus dispute.
+She served as the deputy secretary of homeland security from 2009 through 2013, after having been confirmed by the U.S. Senate on April 3, 2009.
+Previously, Lute was the United Nations assistant secretary-general for peacebuilding support.
+Before that, she was assistant secretary-general for mission support in the Department of Peacekeeping Operations, beginning in August 2003.
+She was the president and CEO of the Arlington-based Council on CyberSecurity and senior advisor to Measure, a drone-as-a-service company.
+On January 5, 2014, she was appointed special adviser for relocation of Camp Hurriya residents outside of Iraq by United Nations Secretary-General Ban Ki-moon.
+On February 8, 2016, she was appointed special coordinator on improving the United Nations response to sexual exploitation and abuse.
+In 2020, Lute was elected as a fellow of the National Academy of Public Administration.

 Biography

-Lute graduated from Montclair State University in 1978 and received her commission as a U.S. Army second lieutenant through Seton Hall University's ROTC program.
+The daughter of the late Adel Schwetz Holl and John F. Holl, of South Orange, Lute graduated from Montclair State University in 1978 and received her commission as a U.S. Army second lieutenant through Seton Hall University's ROTC program.
 She served in the Gulf War during Operation Desert Storm.
-In addition, she earned an M.A. from the University of Southern California in 1985, a Ph.D. in political science from Stanford University in 1989, and a Juris Doctor from Georgetown University in 2000.
+In addition, she earned an MA from the University of Southern California in 1985, a PhD in political science from Stanford University in 1989, and a juris doctor from Georgetown University in 2000.
 She is a member of the Virginia Bar.

-From 1991 to 1994, she served as director of European Affairs in the National Security Council staff at the White House.
+From 1991 to 1994, she served as director for European affairs on the National Security Council staff at the White House.
 Between 1994 and 1999, Lute headed up the Carnegie Commission on Preventing Deadly Conflict and was a senior public policy fellow at the Woodrow Wilson Centre for International Scholars.